ToniWonKanobi/theoveranalyzed.net/posts/2015/3/9/constrain-embedded-videos-while-preserving-correct-aspect-ratios-in-squarespace.md

 For my site, I visited the `/archive/` page, which is the URL slug for my main blog.

 After viewing the source, make sure that "Source Code" is selected and then click "Inspect Element".
 This will allow you to hover over the main content area of the blog post to try and figure out what that area is called.
-Whatever that main area is called -- *that's* what you're looking to target with the script.
+Whatever that main area is called---*that's* what you're looking to target with the script.

 <figure>
 	<img src="http://d.pr/i/10stf+" alt="looking"  />